Phantom of Inferno: Characters

-Six girls who all went through Scythe Master's finalized assassin creation process.
-They are nearly the same quality of killers as the first three, and took nowhere near as much time to train since the process to make them was based on all the original three's data.
-They all wear white carnival masks (similar to ones Zwei and Ein wear during one of their missions at one point) and are named: Vier, Fünf, Sechs, Sieben, Acht and Neun.
-"Zahlenschwestern" appropriately means "Number Sisters."
+Six girls who all underwent Scythe Master's finalized assassin-creation process.
+They are nearly as skilled as the first three and take far less time to train because the process used to create them was based on data from the original three.
+They all wear white carnival masks, similar to those worn by Zwei and Ein during one of their missions, and are named Vier, Fünf, Sechs, Sieben, Acht, and Neun.
+"Zahlenschwestern" means "Number Sisters."

 Routes

-Unlike standard visual novels where you usually focus on a single girl near the start and delve more into her story, the story is much more interleaved in Phantom of Inferno.
-The game is divided into 3 chapters, and each chapter has different routes which will affect the sequence of events, as well as vary the scenes and endings that you will get.
+Unlike standard visual novels, in which the player usually focuses on a single girl near the beginning and then explores her story in greater depth, the story is more interleaved in Phantom of Inferno.
+The game is divided into three chapters, and each chapter has different routes that affect the sequence of events and vary the scenes and endings.

 Chapter 1

 Ein's route

-To get on Ein's route, simply think about her on the first night, and call to her on the night of the final test.
-After returning from the body guard assignment, save Ein, do not let her go, and console her in the motel room.
-At the final confrontation at the compound, Reiji will attempt to shoot Scythe, but Ein jumps into the way, taking the bullet for him.
+To get on Ein's route, simply think about her on the first night and call to her on the night of the final test.
+After returning from the bodyguard assignment, save Ein, do not let her go, and console her in the motel room.
+At the final confrontation at the compound, Reiji attempts to shoot Scythe, but Ein jumps into the way, taking the bullet for him.
 Scythe then escapes.

 Claudia's route

-To get on Claudia's route, the player must learn to drive the F40 and sleep with Claudia during the body guard assignment.
-The player must also choose to save Ein, but instead, plan to return to Inferno.
-During the final confrontation at the compound, Reiji will be shot at by an unknown sniper and both will play a game of cat and mouse to try and discover each other's position.
+To get on Claudia's route, the player must learn to drive the F40 and sleep with Claudia during the bodyguard assignment.
+The player must also choose to save Ein but instead plan to return to Inferno.
+During the final confrontation at the compound, Reiji is shot at by an unknown sniper, and the two play a game of cat and mouse to try to discover each other's position.
 Seeing someone's shadow behind him, Reiji turns and fires, hitting Ein, who had not fired even though she had gotten the drop on Reiji.
 Scythe then shoots Reiji and is about to finish him off when Lizzie arrives and saves his life.
-Scythe still manages to escape however.
+Scythe still manages to escape, however.

 Chapter 2

-The events in chapter 2 will be decided by whose route the player took in chapter 1, as well as whether you partially or completely finished them.
+The events in chapter 2 are determined by which route the player took in chapter 1, as well as whether the player partially or completely finished those routes.
 Cal's path is necessary for several of the chapter 2 endings.